 Reheat by placing into an oven safe dish and heat until piping hot within the oven at about 160Fan /180C / 356 Fahrenheit / Gas 4.
 If preferred cover the cobbler with some kitchen foil.

-Of course.
-If preferred omit the vegan grated cheese and perhaps replace with a 2-3 tablespoons of nutritional yeast flakes for a cheesy hit.
+If preferred omit the cheese and perhaps replace with nutritional yeast flakes for the cheesy flavour.

-Any kind of vegan mince is perfect for a savoury cobbler.
-The mince can be either fresh or frozen when added to the slow cooker.
+Any kind of meat-free mince either fresh or frozen can be used for our cobbler recipe.
 Many supermarkets and grocery stores do their own brand of vegan mince which is usually less expensive than named brands.
-I like to check out the reduced sections for fresh vegan mince which can then be frozen.
+We like to check out the reduced sections for fresh vegan mince which can then be frozen.

 The tea towel is simply to soak up the excess moisture that develops as the cobbles cook in the slow cooker.
 The tea towel is not necessary for cooking the savoury mince but helps with slow cooker bakes such as bread, cakes, scones, and similar.